 FREE INTERNATIONAL AND DOMESTIC SHIPPING *

-Magnificent 19th Century French Louis XV style 7-piece parlor set.
-This beautiful carved giltwood set is richly upholstered in handwoven Aubusson Tapestry.
-It includes a Canape, Four side chairs and two armchairs.
+Fine French Napoleon III period Louis XV style 7-piece parlor set.
+This beautiful carved giltwood set is richly upholstered in handwoven Aubusson Floral Tapestry.
+Comprising a Canape, Four side chairs and two armchairs

 Height: 40" (101 cm)